List of bus rapid transit systems: China

 More than 30 projects are being implemented or studied in China's large cities.
 In the following table, BRT systems in light blue are under construction.
 Kunming developed the country's first BRT system in 1999.

+Georgia

 India

-Government-designated BRT systems (BRTS) with segregated lanes:

-India is rapidly building new BRTS systems around the country.
+Government-designated BRT systems (BRTS) with segregated lanes: India is rapidly building new BRTS systems around the country.
 Several systems are operational while many are under construction and are also proposed.